eeriksp/StrictParent/README.md

 pip install strictparent
 ```

+Requires Python 3.6+.

 ## Features

-- `StrictParent` -- parent class for all your custom classes using these functionalities
+- `StrictParent` -- parent class for all your custom classes using these features
 - `@final` -- makes a method finalized, raises `InheritanceError` if subclasses try to override this method
 - `@overrides` -- decorator for methods, states that this subclass method is overriding a method in parent class.
 If parent class does not have such a method, raises an `InheritanceError`.
 Also, if a subclass is overriding a parent class method without making it explicit by using this decorator, an exception is risen.
 - `@force_override` -- decorator for overriding finalized parent class methods.

 All the decorators can be used for inline classes as well.

 The purpose of this approach is to make the code more understandable and to protect the developer against accidentally overriding a method, which served an important role in the parent class.
 However all methods can still be overridden if explicitly stated by `@force_override` decorator.
-This way we can wright a more readable code without loosing any freedom.
+This way we can write more readable code without loosing any freedom.

 `StrictParent` has no metaclass, so your do not have to face any trouble regarding metaclass conflicts.